paraglider-project/paraglider/docs/source/overview/quickstart.rst

 Now that your VMs are created, you can try pinging between the two VMs.
 Since Invisinets denies all traffic by default, the ping should fail.

-Since Invisinets creates VMs without public IPs, you will need to use cloud specific connectivity checks instead of SSH-ing into the VMs.
+Since Invisinets creates VMs without public IPs, you will need to use cloud specific connectivity checks instead of SSH-ing into the VMs which may require some setup.

 .. tab-set::